Mcsavvy/HackathonFrontend/README.md

 # HackathonFrontend
-The Frontend Of The Hackathons
+The Frontend Of The Hackathon